mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Extension

-By default, a GroupInfo message only provides the joiner with a commitment to the group's ratchet tree.
+By default, a GroupInfo message only provides the joiner with a hash of the group's ratchet tree.
 In order to process or generate handshake messages, the joiner will need to get a copy of the ratchet tree from some other source.
 (For example, the DS might provide a cached copy.)
 The inclusion of the tree hash in the GroupInfo message means that the source of the ratchet